sergeybykov85/ic-storage-service/README.md

     * Setting a new active bucket

-5. [Basic model and opperations for DataBucket canister] Data bucket canister supports following basic operations (approximately list and naming)
+5. [Basic model and opperations for DataBucket canister]
     * Differentiation of the resources into files and directories
-    * Directory allows to group set of files due any reason
+    * Directory entity allows to group the list files due any reason
     * Directory is an optional
     * Files inside the directory should be uniq by its  names.
 Directory name is an uniq
     * Subdirectory is not supported now
     * Opportunity to store a file (till 2mb), delete it.
     * Opportunity to delete a directory with all files.
-    * Getting resource details by its id and getting direcotry details by its name
+    * Getting the resource details by its id and getting a direcotry details by its name
     * Model of http headers  which could be modified (access control) which might be used while processing http query request